-Beginning July 1, 2021, and thereafter, in cases involving one Plaintiff and one Defendant, both parties must register for MODRIA - the Court's ODR program.
-Cases involving more than one Plaintiff and/or Defendant are not eligible for MODRIA and parties to those cases cannot register.
+Beginning July 1, 2021, and thereafter, each Plaintiff and each Defendant involved in a Small Claims case must register for MODRIA - the Court's ODR program.

-Plaintiff must register for ODR within five (5) days of filing a claim, and Defendant must register for ODR within five (5) days of being served with a claim and this notice.
+Plaintiff(s) must register for ODR within five (5) days of filing a claim, and Defendant(s) must register for ODR within five (5) days of being served with a claim and this notice.